havlicekp/form-designer/README.md

 ## Installation

-1. Download or fork the repository and open grouped project ``src\FormDesigner.groupproj``.
+1. Download or clone the repository and open grouped project ``src\FormDesigner.groupproj``.
 2. Right-click on the FormDesigner.Package.dproj and choose **Install**
 3. **Form Designer** tab will appear on your Component Toolbar